natepayn3/Apertura/README.md

 Toggles are listed below for you to add custom keybinds if you wish, but these are not set automatically during install.

+#### This shell assumes you're using the newer Hyprland lua config!

 ### System Dependencies

 Your package manager must resolve the following dependencies to ensure core backend operations: